ibm-cloud-docs/vpc/cr-create-table.md

       }
       ```

-   * To create a routing table that accepts routes created from a VPN server:
+   * To create a routing table that accepts routes that are created from a VPN server:

       ```terraform
       resource "ibm_is_vpc_routing_table" "example" {